As of February 4, 2026.

 As destinations rethink how they attract and host visitors, smart MICE and digital tourism strategies are becoming central to adaptability and resilience.
 This session explores how technology is reshaping business events, visitor experiences, and destination management - not as an end in itself, but as an enabler of flexibility, efficiency, and long-term value creation.

-Breakout Session 4: AI-Driven Tourism Innovation for Regional Development – Powered by Research Centre for Digital Transformation of Tourism, The Hong Kong Polytechnic University
+Associate Director of Research Centre for Digital Transformation of Tourism, School of Hotel and Tourism Management, Hong Kong Polytechnic University

 Breakout Session 6: Heritage-Led Tourism: Preserving Identity in a Global Market